stefanproell/flughafendb/README.md

 |weatherdata                |4626432    |

-## Importing
+## Importing using mysqldump

+The traditional way of importing a dataset is using `mysqldump`.
-We user gzip to reduce the size of the datasets and split the larger set in smaller chunks.
+We used gzip to reduce the size of the datasets and split the larger set in smaller chunks.
 You can use the following steps to load the dataset.

 ````